-- Then add the salt with chicken and alu.
-After mixing it well, cover the pan with a lid.
+- Then add the salt.
+Mix it well, and cover the pan with a tight lid.

-- Then after 1-2 mins add hot water to the fried or kosha chicken and stir it well.
-Bring it to boil.
+- Then after 1-2 mins, add hot water and stir it well.
+Bring it to a boil.

-- Aloo diye murgir mangshor patla jhol or light chicken gravy is ready, serve it at home with piping hot rice and a wedge of lemon.
-It’ll surely make your Sunday afternoon.
+- Aloo diye murgir mangshor patla jhol or light chicken gravy is ready, serve it with piping hot rice and a wedge of lemon.
+It will surely make your Sunday afternoon.